p-adams/cyberchatter/README.md

-# CyberChatter Node.js + TypeScript + Hapi.js + WebSocket + SSR Web Application
+# (WIP) CyberChatter Go + WebSocket + SSR Web Application

-CyberChatter is a real-time chat application built using the Node.js platform with Hapi.js and WebSocket support.
+CyberChatter is a real-time chat application built using Go with Gorilla WebSocket support.
 This application enables users to engage in real-time communication, including private messaging and group chats.

 ### Contributing